-After your SMAS Facelift or Rhytidectomy, your Surgeon will wrap the incisions in bandages and often place a thin drainage tube in the area of surgery, which tends to be removed the next day.
+After your SMAS Facelift or Rhytidectomy, your Surgeon will wrap the incisions in bandages and often place a thin drainage tube in the area of surgery.
+Removal of the drain usually occurs the next day.

-You are expected to have some swelling, bruising, numbness, and discomfort for a few weeks.
+You should expect some swelling, bruising, numbness, and discomfort for a few weeks.

-After two to three weeks, you should return to work and begin with regular daily activities.
+After two to three weeks, most patients are able to return to work and return to regular daily activities.